Prepares and issues summons for Jury Duty, provides juror reporting information, and

 DELAND JURORS: Jurors summoned to report to 101 N. Alabama Avenue, DeLand with

-- Panel Assignment Numbers 162 through 200 REPORT AT 8:30 A.M.
-TO THE S. JAMES FOXMAN JUSTICE CENTER, 251 N. Ridgewood Avenue, Daytona Beach.
+- Panel Assignment Numbers 223 through 264 REPORT at 8:30 A.M. to the Justice Center, 251 N. Ridgewood Avenue, Daytona Beach.
 Your reporting location has been changed.

 CITY ISLAND ANNEX JURORS: Jurors summoned to report to 125 E. Orange Avenue, Daytona Beach with